Bible Black: Bible Black

-An academy student, Taki Minase, finds a strange book, the Bible Black, while exploring an abandoned room in the school's basement.
+An academy student, Taki Minase, finds a strange book, the Bible Black, while exploring an abandoned room in his school's basement.
 With the help of his cousin, he translates the Latin-French writings and finds them to be instructions for dark magic, which is actually a form of Kabbalistic satanism (the translation was not mentioned in the OVA).

 Using the book's magic, Minase is able to make Rika Shiraki fall in love with him, as well as help his friend, Ayumi Murai, get the boy she loves to love her back.
 Reika Kitami, the school nurse, hears of his magical acts and decides to sway him to her since she needs the book for herself.
 Twelve years prior on Walpurgis Night, Kitami was used as a sacrifice for the previous Witchcraft Club and only survived after making a deal with Satan, becoming a futanari in the process.
 Kitami now needs a virgin girl to act as a vessel for her reincarnation as the life that Satan has given her is running out.
 Kaori Saeki, the head of the new Witchcraft Club, also notes Minase's magic acts and persuades him to come to one of her meetings with the book.
 After being seduced by Kitami and possessed by a lesser demon, Minase brings her with him and she rapes Saeki into submission, taking over the Witchcraft Club.

 Kitami holds private counseling sessions for girls, trying to find the virgin she needs.
 She reveals to Minase that the two girls she has had her eyes on were Shiraki and Minase's childhood friend, Kurumi Imari.
 However, since Shiraki is no longer a virgin (thanks to Minase), Kitami pursues Imari, who has been missing school recently after walking in on Minase and Shiraki during intercourse.
 Kitami also regularly kidnaps the art teacher, Hiroko Takashiro, and performs sexual tortures on her after finding out that Takashiro was the head of the Witchcraft Club that had sacrificed her, even though Takashiro had left the circle prior to the ritual.